History

 Art

-Climbing vines over vertical mesh screens
+Exterior view of climbing vines over vertical mesh screens at Capitol Hill Branch

 Merging art and architecture, Iole Alessandrini's "Contour" is a green, living wall over the entrance to the Capitol Hill Branch.
 Both evergreens and vines are supported on a stainless steel frame of mesh screens.
 The lattice wraps around the building and goes inside to frame the two-story reading room.